 We do not get paid a fee unless you recover from the negligent party.
 What is more, our fee arrangement is set in writing the first day you decide to hire us and you will always know exactly what the fee arrangement is – no trick, no fine print.
 We are happy to answer your questions and concerns about fees, costs, and the risks of making a claim.
 You deserve to have straight answers.

-What about medical bills?
+Q: What about medical bills?

-Do not let the issue of paying medical bills prevent you from seeking the treatment you need to recover.
+A: Do not let the issue of paying medical bills prevent you from seeking the treatment you need to recover.
 You may use your health insurance benefits.
 In addition, you may have a benefit on your auto insurance policy called “medical payments coverage.”
 You may also be eligible for Medicare or Medicaid.
 If none of these options exists, please contact us to explore other options available to you.

 Out-of-pocket expenses you incur will be reimbursed when settling your claim.
 In addition, any payments made by your insurance companies on your behalf may also need to be reimbursed out of any recovery you make.
 Any unpaid medical bills will also need to be paid out of your recovery.

-What if the insurance company contacts me?
+Q: What if the insurance company contacts me?

-Please do not give information regarding your claim to insurance adjusters from your carrier or the liability carrier.
+A: Please do not give information regarding your claim to insurance adjusters from your carrier or the liability carrier.
 Do not give a written or recorded statement or sign any document or check pertaining to your claim without contacting our office first.
 You may inform the insurance adjuster that you have hired an attorney and request the adjuster contact your attorney directly.